New Orleans-class cruiser: Appearance and performance

 Outwardly, the New Orleans ships had a distinctive appearance and were considered very good-looking vessels, though the 1942–43 refits of the surviving ships changed the appearance substantially.
-The forward superstructure had the bridge wings cut back, and all of the large size windows were plated in with just a few port holes taking their place.
-The open bridge above the wheel house was enlarged by 100 percent by extending it forward.
-In addition several gun tubs were created for the 40 mm Bofors mounts both around the main mast, and aft.
+The forward superstructure had the bridge wings cut back, and all of the large windows were plated in with just a few port holes taking their place.
+The open bridge above the wheelhouse was enlarged by 100% by extending it forward.
+In addition, several gun tubs were created for the 40 mm Bofors mounts, both around the main mast and aft.
 The forecastle deck extended back to the second funnel and the main superstructure was constructed without the ungainly tripod mast seen on the previous cruisers.
 The bow was a raked type, similar to those of British cruisers.
-The two funnels were situated closer together with a large search light tower in between.
-Aircraft handling facilities were moved further aft and a larger second conning station erected above the hangar.
-A single mainmast was erected there, between two huge pedestal cranes which handled both spotter planes and small craft.
-The main 8-inch turrets, although armored, were actually smaller with a more effective angular faceplate.
-By enlarging the forecastle deck, the secondary battery of 5-inch guns were mounted closer together, facilitating a more efficient ammunition delivery.
+The two funnels were situated closer together, with a large searchlight tower in between.
+Aircraft-handling facilities were moved further aft and a larger second conning station was erected above the hangar.
+A single mainmast was erected there, between two huge pedestal cranes, which handled both spotter planes and small craft.
+The main 8-inch turrets, although armored, were actually smaller, with a more effective angular faceplate.
+By enlarging the forecastle deck, the secondary battery of 5-inch guns was mounted closer together, facilitating a more efficient ammunition delivery.